The Vanity Detox

 What if we designed it around transformation instead?

-The Missing Rite documents an ongoing experiment to apply the transformation arc to every layer of a destination — from the landing page to the walk in, the rituals, the architecture and the return home.
+The Missing Rite documents an ongoing experiment to apply the transformation arc to every layer of a destination — from the walk in to the funnel, the space and the experience itself.

 Every idea is tested on real guests at Menizei before it’s written up.
 Every experiment runs live at Menizei first — then I publish the receipts.